MrPicklePinosaur/trainos/docs/K1.typ

 = Commit SHA

-To be added
+`a42f74969b03fbfb5fbd11cc997a4f9dfb87b9d6`

 = Kernel Features

-If you run the kernel, it will run the first user task as described on the assignment page, and then hangs.
+If you run the kernel, it will print the OS's logo (TRAINOS), and then run the first user task, which operates as described on the assignment page.
+The kernel then hangs.
-There is currently no way to start with any other task without modifying the code.
+There is currently no way to start any other task without modifying the code.

 Our kernel implements the five syscalls described on the assignment page with no modifications to their signatures: